 ii) for sending SMS, set the Payload container type IE to "SMS" and include data in the Payload container IE as described in subclause 5.4.5.2.2; and

-b) the paging request includes an indication for non-3GPP access type, the UE has at least one PDU session that is not associated with control plane only indication, the Allowed PDU session status IE shall be included in the CONTROL PLANE SERVICE REQUEST message.
+b) the paging request or the notification includes an indication for non-3GPP access type, the UE has at least one PDU session that is not associated with control plane only indication, the Allowed PDU session status IE shall be included in the CONTROL PLANE SERVICE REQUEST message.

 NOTE 1: The term DDX used in the present document corresponds to the term NAS RAI used in 3GPP TS 23.502 [9].